Little Prynter

 The version for the EPSON TM-T20III uses a library called python-escpos, which doesn't need a CUPS driver or anything else.
 It's included in the Python dependencies.

-The project only supports the EPSON printer, but you can try to adapt it for other printers using the adafruit-thermal branch, but I won't offer support for it.
+The project only supports the EPSON printer, but you can try to adapt it for other printers.
+For example, using adafruit-thermal, or brother-ql.

 Install & setup the project :